tartley/belter/README.md

     * camera orientation (per frame)
     * where should we do window resize handler for realz?
 * shapes are also added to pymunk
+* shapes need offsetting to their center of mass
 * shapes may consist of polygons, which are tessellated into triangles
 * screenshot
 * starfield v1